cschalenborgh/php-pushover/README.md

 * setDebug
 > Enable this to receive detailed input and output info.

+* validateUser
+> Validates the user using the API

 * send
 > Send the message to the API